jingslaw/ab-crystal-library/README.md

 This method can help you install the tess successfully in WINDOWS system.
 If it still doesn't work, you need install Cpython, and do this process again.

-Cpython:
+Cython:

-pip: pip install Cpython.
+pip: pip install Cython.

 #############################################